 Code Name Causes Possible Solutions The relay or contactor on the soft-charge bypass relay is damaged.
 U4-06 [PreChargeRelayMainte] shows the performance life of the soft-charge bypass relay.
 If U4-06 is more than 90%, replace the board or the drive.
 For information about replacing the board, contact Yaskawa or your nearest sales representative.
 Uv2 Control Power Undervoltage The value set in L2-02 [Power Loss Ride Through Time] increased and the momentary power loss recovery unit is not connected to the drive.
 Connect the momentary power loss recovery unit to the drive.
 There was a problem with the drive hardware.
 Re-energize the drive.
 If the fault stays, replace the control board or the drive.
 For information about replacing the control board, contact Yaskawa or your nearest sales representative.
-Uv3 Soft Charge Answerback Fault There is damage to the relay or contactor on the soft-charge bypass relay.
+Uv3 Soft Charge Answerback Fault The relay or contactor on the soft-charge bypass relay is damaged.
 Re-energize the drive.
 If the fault stays, replace the control board or the drive.
-Monitor U4-06 [PreChargeRelayMainte] shows the performance life of the soft-charge bypass relay.
+Check monitor U4-06 [PreChargeRelayMainte] shows the performance life of the soft-charge bypass relay.
 If U4-06 is more than 90%, replace the board or the drive.
 For information about replacing the control board, contact Yaskawa or your nearest sales representative.
-Air inside the drive is too hot.
-Decrease the ambient temperature of the drive.